 Kimberley Locke was born January 3 1978, in Hartsville, Tennessee.
 She was 24 years old when she auditioned successfully for the second season of American Idol.
 She made a hugely successful run on the show and ended up placing third.
 She released her debut album, One Love, in 2004.
-The album reached No. 16 on the Billboard charts, and the first single, "8th World Wonder,
+The album reached No. 16 on the Billboard charts, and the first single, "8th World Wonder," reached No. 49.

 Singer.
 Born Kimberley Dawn Locke on January 3, 1978, in Hartsville, Tennessee, a small town not far from Nashville.
 Her father, Donald, was a truck driver, and her mother, Christine, worked at a distribution center for the Gap.
 Growing up in a biracial household in a mostly white neighborhood in Tennessee, Locke encountered bigotry at an early age.
 "One time my teacher seemed to think it was a problem that I colored all my people brown," Locke remembers.
 "My mom was like, 'Well, she lives in a house with brown people!'"